Representative bureaucracy: Passive

 Representative bureaucracy in the passive sense is the degree to which the social characteristics of the bureaucracy reflect the social characteristics of the populations the bureaucracy serves.
 Studies of passive representation examine whether the composition of bureaucracies mirrors the demographic composition of the general population.
 Passive representation exists when bureaucracy's demographic characteristics demonstrate the demographic characteristics of the population.
 Passive representation can have again different types such as "perfect over representation", "over representation", "proper representation", "under/nominal representation" & "No representation".

+Symbolic

+Representative bureaucracy in the symbolic sense is when passive representation can translate into benefits for the citizenry without actions taken by the bureaucrat.
+Here, the social characteristics of bureaucrats can influence how clients or citizens with similar demographic backgrounds view the legitimacy and trustworthiness of an agency.
+This might, in turn, encourage those citizens or clients to comply with government agencies or co-produce outcomes with those agencies.